Home icon

 parent and child disagreeing

-There’s no sure cure for young children’s public temper tantrums.
-But some simple steps can reduce the chances that your toddler or preschooler will “pitch a fit” when you run errands together.
+There’s no sure cure for young children’s public tantrums.
+But some simple steps can reduce the chances that your toddler or preschooler will lose their temper when you run errands together.

-• Have pretend outings at home to help your child know what you expect of her.
-Play “riding the bus,” “getting groceries,” “having a check-up.”
+• Have pretend outings at home to help your child know what you expect of them.
+Play riding the bus, getting groceries, or having a check-up.

 • Go on short, simple outings as practice for longer trips.
 Introduce basic ideas: “Look, don’t touch.”
 “Stay next to me.”
 “Notice what’s around us.”
 Such practice trips can be especially helpful to very active or impulsive children.